Updated 12/12/2022 to include version 3 firmware changes.

 With the cameras base ISO set to low / 800 ISO I recommend that you set the EI levels in the main menu SHOOTING – ISO/Gain/EI as follows:

-I do not set an Exposure Index higher than the base recording ISO.
-The reason for this is that if you record using a high EI value your images will be noisy and grainy and could be very difficult to grade.
+Personally I do not usually set an Exposure Index value that is higher than the base recording ISO value.
+The reason for this is that as you will see later, if you record using a high EI value your images will be noisy and grainy and could be very difficult to grade.
 Because you don’t ever see your final results until you get into post production, if you accidentally record noisy log you won’t really know how bad the footage will be until it is perhaps too late to do anything about it.
 So I set the EI for the Low Base 800 ISO as H>800EI, M>400EI, L>200EI.
-The difference between each of these EI’s is one stop and that makes it easier when you are checking any exposure changes.
+The difference between each of these EI’s is one stop and sticking to exact 1 stop increments makes it easier when you are checking any exposure changes.

 For the 12,800 High base ISO I set the EI to H>12800EI, M>6400EI, L>3200EI.